 The Stolen Bicycle by Wu Ming Yi

 As I mentioned at the beginning of this blog post, it can take me a long time to finish a book, which is why I’m surprised I read at least one book a month in 2018.
 Will I exceed this total in 2019?
-Well, I do have a good starting pile of books from Xmas for the new year!
+Well, I have a good starting pile of books from Xmas for the new year!

 © 2019 Robert Fairhead